misharash/misharash.github.io/outreach.md

 #### Static step-by-step explanation

-This version in zoomed in further to make the changes more noticeable.
+This version is zoomed in further to make the changes more noticeable.

 <table>
 <tr>